playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

-We need to make sure to register all of the components we'll be using in our component!
+We need to register all of the components we'll be using in our component!
 Otherwise, Vue will throw an error:

 > Failed to resolve component: file